Sign up for a chance to receive a signed copy of The Science and Spirituality of Addiction

 Sound Bites

-The following perspectives reflect the approach we take at Emergent Horizons.
+The following sound bites reflect the approach we take at Emergent Horizons.
 Addiction is understood as a response to unmet needs and the pull of short-term relief from emotional pain, while recovery is a process of developing awareness, connection, and maturity.
 By integrating scientific insight with lived experience and a deeper sense of meaning, this approach supports individuals in moving away from destructive coping strategies toward lasting resilience, authentic relationship, and a more grounded sense of self.
 Our approach includes and respects both secular and religious perspectives.

 The Science and Spirituality of Addiction